Marshmallow reviews The Toll by Neal Shusterman

 Caramel loved reading The Hybrid Prince (Book Sixteen of the Wings of Fire series) by Tui Sutherland and is thankful that it is finally out!

-Marshmallow reviews Thunderhead by Neal Schusterman
+Marshmallow reviews Thunderhead by Neal Shusterman

-A few weeks ago Marshmallow read and reviewed Scythe, the first book in Neal Schusterman’s Arc of a Scythe series.
+A few weeks ago Marshmallow read and reviewed Scythe, the first book in Neal Shusterman’s Arc of a Scythe series.
 Today she shares with us her thoughts on Thunderhead, the second story in the series, originally published in 2018.

-Marshmallow reviews Thunderhead by Neal Schusterman.
+Marshmallow reviews Thunderhead by Neal Shusterman.

-Marshmallow reviews Thunderhead by Neal Schusterman.
+Marshmallow reviews Thunderhead by Neal Shusterman.

 Marshmallow’s Summary (with Spoilers): At the end of Scythe, Citra Terranova was ordained as a scythe while Rowan Damisch fled from the scythedom.
 At the beginning of Thunderhead, their lives are going in two very different directions.